jgilfelt/ThisWayUp/README.markdown

 - Deep navigation from direct notifications
 - Deep navigation from home screen widgets
 - Navigation from outside tasks
+- Retaining a parent activity instance on Up
 - Launching external app activities
 - Navigation drawer usage at root and deep level activities